philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

 The first stage was to create a Cyclistic bike-share dataset folder within BigQuery, this will be used to hold the csv files.
 Tables were then created with schema automatically assigned.

 When combining the tables, an error was returned due to the ride_length data type of the nov_2024 being a STRING format rather than TIME, as per every other table.
-Upon review, the data in the nov_2024 table contained trips that ended before the start time, thereby producing a negative time value causing bigQuery to classify the entire column as STRING.
+Upon review, the data for the 3rd November in the nov_2024 table contained trips that ended before the start time, thereby producing a negative time value causing bigQuery to classify the entire column as STRING.
 To rectify this I assumed there had been a transposition error and reversed the start and end values for all affected trips.